JosieOnGit/Luniks/A Guide to Everything Luniks.md

 Where **Reaching Lúniks** was once the foundation of humanity's neverending quest for the stars, **Reaching Beyond** pays homage to that and follows the journey of **Carbine Industries** trying to fix its broken image after the nuclear incidents that occurred in Kósfrii.
 By **2090**, it had transformed itself from an experimental weapons industry, to a space research industry with its main priorities being the **Development of Phase Three** for the Lunar colony on Lúniks, as well as the **Terraformation projects** it would conduct research for to determine the possibilities of settling and terraforming **Dvóniks** and **Mars** while harvesting energy from the nearest gas planet.
 Several stories are developed from here on, namely:
 - **ARC**: The story of Carbine's magnum opus, and the centre of it all.
 The **ARC** (**Advanced Research for Carbine**) is a space station in orbit of Lúniks that served as a research station, but also as a hub for the various spaceships that would pass by it.
 The story encompasses the development of it, and anything that might take place on or around the ARC.
 - **Routine Maintenance**: Originally a story developed by Eviedense, the **ARC ver.** of the story lays its eyes on the perspective of the ARC as the two **Alessi Shuttle** ships disappear off the radars after reaching the gas planet Lóivonus.

+*// February 2025: Reaching Beyond has a more cosmic meaning than just reaching beyond the planets that humanity has settled.
+While more planets are sighted and marked as points of interest for a next future settlement, a strange cosmic force also makes itself present throughout this timeline (2076-2097).*

 ## TRAVEL RISK
 Main document: [[TRAVEL RISK]]. \